aphp/Cohort360-Back-end/accesses/tests/tests_followup.md

 #### POST

-- [x] As a user with right_edit_roles, I can create a role
+- [x] As a user with right_manage_roles, I can create a role
-- [x] As a user with everything but right_edit_roles, I cannot create a role
+- [x] As a user with everything but right_manage_roles, I cannot create a role

 #### PATCH

-- [x] As a user with right_edit_roles, I can edit a role
+- [x] As a user with right_manage_roles, I can edit a role
-- [x] As a user with everything but right_edit_roles, I cannot edit a role
+- [x] As a user with everything but right_manage_roles, I cannot edit a role

 #### DELETE